CausalRCA: Causal Inference based Precise Fine-grained Root Cause Localization for Microservice Applications

 \section{Discussion}

-This paper provides a framework, named CausalRCA, for root cause localization of microservice applications.
-The framework is developed with causal inference methods, including causal structure learning and root cause inference.
-We provide experiments from coarse-grained to fine-grained to evaluate the localization performance of the framework.
+This paper provides a framework called CausalRCA for root cause localization of microservice applications.
+The framework is developed with CI-based methods, including causal structure learning and root cause inference.
+We provide coarse-grained and fine-grained experiments to evaluate the localization performance of the framework.
 Our experimental results show that the framework has the best localization accuracy compared with baseline methods.
 However, some aspects can still be improved.

-From our experiments, we can see that CausalRCA performs well on localizing faulty services and root cause metrics in faulty services.
-However, localizing root cause metrics from all observational metrics is very hard.
+Our experiments show that CausalRCA performs well on localizing faulty services and root cause metrics in faulty services.
+However, localizing root cause metrics from all monitoring metrics is very hard.
 The average rank of root cause metrics is out of ten.
 We consider the improvement of localization accuracy can be researched more.
-First, data preprocessing, such as feature reduction, to reduce training time and improve localization accuracy can be considered.
+First, data preprocessing, such as feature reduction, can be considered to reduce training time and improve localization accuracy.
 Next, we apply a gradient-based method to learn causal structures.
-The gradient-based method is applied to time-series monitoring data, which may ignore time lag in the original data.
-We consider time lag in data may be helpful to improve causal structure learning.
-For the root cause inference algorithm PageRank, a personalized PageRank\cite{jeh2003scaling} which considers the preferences of nodes can be applied.
+The gradient-based method is applied to time-series monitoring data, which may ignore time lags in the original data.
+We consider that time lags in the data may help improve causal structure learning.
+For the root cause inference method PageRank, a personalized PageRank \cite{jeh2003scaling}, which considers the preferences of nodes, can be applied.

-In this research, we mainly focus on monitoring data to implement root cause localization.
-Monitoring data has multi-dimensional information, and it is easy to collect compared with trace and log data.
-However, we can think that trace data and log data contain accurate deployment information and service interactions, which can be used to calibrate the causal graph generated based on monitoring data.
+This paper mainly focuses on monitoring data to implement root cause localization.
+Monitoring data has multi-dimensional information and is easy to collect compared with trace and log data.
+However, trace data and log data contain accurate deployment information and service interactions, which can be used to calibrate the causal graph generated based on monitoring data.
 At the same time, the causal graph generated with CI methods can extract hidden relations between metrics.
 Therefore, we can consider combining different data resources to improve localization accuracy in the future.